Drogheda: Town beginnings

 Despite local tradition linking Millmount to Amergin Glúingel, in his 1978 study of the history and archaeology of the town, John Bradley stated that "neither the documentary nor the archaeological evidence indicates that there was any settlement at the town prior to the coming of the Normans".
 The results of a number of often large-scale excavations carried out within the area of the medieval town appear to confirm this statement.

 One of the earliest structures in the town is the motte-and-bailey castle, now known as Millmount Fort, which overlooks the town from a bluff on the south bank of the Boyne and which was probably erected by the Norman Lord of Meath, Hugh de Lacy, sometime before 1186.
 The wall on the east side of Rosemary Lane, a back-lane which runs from St. Laurence Street towards the Augustinian Church, is the oldest stone structure in Drogheda.
 It was completed in 1234 as the west wall of the first castle guarding access to the northern crossing point of the Boyne.
 A later castle, circa 1600, called Laundy's Castle stood at the junction of West Street and Peter's Street.
 On Meathside, the Castle of Drogheda or The Castle of Comfort was a tower house castle on the south side of the Bull Ring.
 It served as a prison, and as a sitting of the Irish parliament in 1494.
 The earliest known town charter is that granted to Drogheda-in-Meath by Walter de Lacy in 1194.
 In the 1600s, the name of the town was also spelled "Tredagh" in keeping with the common pronunciation, as documented by Gerard Boate in his work Irelands' Natural History.
 In c.
 1655 it was spelled "Droghedagh" on a map by William Farriland.

 Drogheda was an important walled town in the English Pale in the medieval period.
 It frequently hosted meetings of the Irish Parliament at that time.
 According to R.J.
-Mitchell in John Tiptoft, Earl of Worcester, in a spill-over from the War of the Roses the Earl of Desmond and his two youngest sons (still children) were executed there on Valentine's Day 1468 on orders of the Earl of Worcester, the Lord Deputy of Ireland.
+Mitchell in John Tiptoft (1427-1470), in a spill-over from the War of the Roses the Earl of Desmond and his two youngest sons (still children) were executed there on Valentine's Day 1468 on orders of the Earl of Worcester, the Lord Deputy of Ireland.
 It later came to light (for example in Robert Fabyan's The New Chronicles of England and France), that Elizabeth Woodville, the queen consort, was implicated in the orders given.
 The parliament was moved to the town in 1494 and passed Poynings' Law, the most significant legislation in Irish history, a year later.
 This effectively subordinated the Irish Parliament's legislative powers to the King and his English Council.